-- Holding the racket with the right grip with slightly elevated, never slanted downward.
+- Holding the racket with the proper grip with slightly elevated, never slanted downward.

 - Relax your wrists when you are not playing.

 - Take more short breaks.
-This is better than a combined long rest.
+It is better than a combined long rest.

-Now, here is one of many hand/wrist workout without equipment that you can perform, and it should help regardless of the sports you are playing.
+Now, here is one of many hand/wrist workouts without equipment that you can perform, and it should help regardless of the sports you are playing.

 - Extend your arms in front of you.

 - Lift your palms.
 The hands will be in the waving position.
 Hold this position for five seconds.